thsutton/talk-dynamic-programming/presentation/outline.md

 ## Dynamic programming

-Solving a single "problem" then requires:
+Solving a single problem instance then requires:

 1. Finding all candidate sub-problem/s;